Ocasio-Cortez pushes back on claims she ‘faked’ being handcuffed during arrest - NewsBreak

 Ocasio-Cortez pushes back on claims she ‘faked’ being handcuffed during arrest

 Ocasio-Cortez and 16 other Democratic lawmakers, including Reps.
-Ilhan Omar (Minn.), Ayanna Pressley (Mass.) and Katherine Clark (Mass.), were arrested on Tuesday during a pro-abortion rally near the Supreme Court and the Capitol .Trump remembers ex-wife Ivana ahead of her funeral: ‘Beautiful inside and out’
+Ilhan Omar (Minn.), Ayanna Pressley (Mass.) and Katherine Clark (Mass.), were arrested on Tuesday during a pro-abortion rally near the Supreme Court and the Capitol.

 U.S. Capitol Police said they began arresting the activists for blocking First Street NE after giving three warnings to protesters.